SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 - Effort needed to enable a rule.
 - Risk of false positives.

+For example:

+- **Elementary** rules require almost no effort and raise fewer alerts.
-Master rules are generic and raise a lot of alerts that will require qualification, but they can detect weaker signals.
-Elementary rules require almost no effort and raise fewer alerts.
+- **Master** rules are generic and raise a lot of alerts that will require qualification, but they can detect weaker signals.
+Those rules require an additional customisation effort, which has to be adapted to the customer context.

 You can click on each counter associated with an effort level to see only the rules for this level.